ospfranco/ospfranco.github.io/_posts/2020-02-28-why-are-development-teams-not-full-of-a-players.md

 ---
 layout: post
 title: Why are development teams not full of A-Players
+description: Your team is bad and you should feel bad?
 date: 2020-02-28 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/